Snow covered trees at blue hour in Ruka Lapland with illuminated ski slopes and lift station glowing on the hill above

 Is Lapland in Finland or Sweden?

 Lapland refers to a broader geographical and cultural region spanning northern Finland, Sweden, Norway and the Kola Peninsula in Russia.
 Finnish Lapland is the northernmost province of Finland.
-Sweden also has a region called Lapland.
 When people refer to visiting Lapland for a winter holiday, they usually mean Finnish Lapland, with Rovaniemi as the main hub.

-When is the best time to see the northern lights in Lapland Finland?
+When is the best time to see the northern lights in Finnish Lapland?

 The northern lights are visible in Finnish Lapland from late August through early April, with the peak season running from October to March.
 You need clear, dark skies and sufficient solar activity.
 The best strategy is to stay for at least three or four nights and monitor aurora forecasts daily.
 No single night is guaranteed.